lineality/Online_Voting_Using_One_Time_Pads/README.md

 (also a check against vote left empty?)
 Note: Write-in may be an issue for the truncated ballot.

-Note: ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?
+#### Note: Ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?

 The idea of a non-recoverable system, disposable, that you would restart if something went wrong, but no back-doors, side doors, etc. voter...re-register...multiple register?